24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Torrens title is an effective, relatively simple and secure system that protects the rights of those having a registered interest in land.
 Most types of interests in land can be registered on the relevant state or territory register which is then used as the key means for the public to find out what interests exist in relation to a parcel of land (and the terms of any such interests, such as the terms of a registered lease).
 However, some freehold land in Australia has not yet been converted to Torrens title and is still governed by what is called 'old system' title.
 This type of land is relatively rare and mostly located in New South Wales.
 Old system title is not as simple to deal with as Torrens title but it still provides the owner with secure title.

 The title to freehold land can be subdivided in various ways.
 Two examples are strata title and community title.
-Both strata title and community title are regulated by statute.
+A strata title is similar to a community title scheme.
+Both strata title and community title are regulated by statute, with differences between each of the states and territories.

 Strata title and community title